Atilla-Arslan/sei-project-one/README.md

 One of the big wins was getting the ghost movement working at all, since it was quite a challenge to make them move properly.

-On top of this another one was the big wins was being able to add the power pellet functionality to allow the player to eat the ghosts.
-As it meant turning the npcs blue and also making the player invulrable for a set period of time and giving the player more points for eating the ghosts.
+On top of this, another big wins was being able to add the power pellet functionality to allow the player to eat the ghosts.
+This meant turning the npcs blue and also making the player invulrable for a set period of time, whilst also giving the player more points for eating the ghosts.

 ## Final Thoughts: